barryng712/movie-reservation-system/README.md

 ## API Endpoints

 ### Authentication
-* POST /auth/signup: Register a new user.
+* POST /auth/register: Register a new user.
 * POST /auth/login: Log in an existing user.
+* POST /auth/logout: Logout

+### Room
+* POST /rooms/: Create a room.
+(Admin only).
+* GET /rooms/: Get all rooms
+* GET /rooms/:id :get room by id
+* PATCH /rooms/:id: Update a room.
+(Admin only).

-### Movies (Admin only)
+### Movies
-* POST /movies: Create a new movie.
+* POST /movies/: Create a new movie.
+(Admin only).
+* GET /movies/: Get all movies
+* GET /movies/:id :get movie by id
-* PUT /movies/:movieId: Update a movie.
+* PATCH /movies/:id: Update a movie.
+(Admin only).
-* DELETE /movies/:movieId: Delete a movie.
+* DELETE /movies/:id: Delete a movie.
+(Admin only).
-* GET /movies: Fetch all movies.

 ### Showtimes
+* GET /showtimes/: Get all showtimes
-* POST /movies/:movieId/showtimes: Create a new showtime for a movie (Admin only).
+* POST /showtimes/: Create showtime (Admin only).
-* GET /movies/:movieId/showtimes: Fetch all showtimes for a movie.
+* GET /showtimes/:id : Get showtime by id
+* PATCH /showtimes/:id: update showtime (Admin only).
+* DELETE /showtimes/:id: delete showtime (admin only).
+* GET /showtimes/:id/seats: get available seats.

 ### Reservations
-* POST /reservations: Reserve seats for a showtime.
+* POST /reservations/: create a reservation.
-* GET /reservations/my-reservations: Fetch all reservations for the logged-in user.
+* GET /reservations/: Fetch all reservations for the logged-in user.
+* GET /reservations/: Fet all reservations for all users (admin only)
-* DELETE /reservations/:reservationId: Cancel a reservation.
+* DELETE /reservations/:id: Cancel a reservation.

 ### Admin Reports
+* GET /revenues/: get revenue for all showtime (Admin only).
-* GET /reservations/showtime/:showtimeId: Fetch all reservations for a specific showtime (Admin only).
+* GET /revenues/:id: get revenue for a specific showtime. (admin only).

 ## License
 This project is licensed under the [MIT License](LICENSE).